 Credit cards dominate New Zealand cashless payments

-New Zealand had an estimated population of 4,822,233 as of the middle of 2020, according to UN data.
-Based on Worldometer elaboration of the latest UN data, the country had a population of 4,847,511 in 2021, with 86.9% living in urban areas, mainly Auckland.
-The median age of the population was 38 years.
+New Zealand had a population of approximately 4.82 million as of the middle of 2020, according to United Nations data.
+Based on the most recent UN data, Worldometer estimated the population to have been around 4.85 million in 2021.
+Around 86.9% of the population resides in urban areas, mainly in Auckland, the largest city.
+The median age of the population was 38 years in 2021.

 Internet & mobile phone trends

 New Zealand had approximately 4.99 million internet users as of early 2023, according to DataReportal, translating to an internet penetration rate of 95.9%.
 The number of internet users in the country increased by 1.7%, or approximately 79,000, between 2022 and 2023.
 In addition, there were 6.54 million active mobile phone connections in New Zealand as of early 2023.

 Statista forecasts that New Zealand's e-commerce market revenue will reach approximately NZ$5.55 billion in 2023.
 The market is expected to grow at an annual rate of 11.89% between 2023 and 2027, reaching a volume of around NZ$8.7 billion.
 In a global context, 74% of people in the US, 81% in the UK, and 69% in China made at least one online purchase in the preceding 12 months as of 2021.
 Projections for New Zealand suggest that its e-commerce revenue could reach NZ$6.3 billion in 2023 and surpass NZ$10 billion by 2027.

 Summary of fiscal policy